Famous Celebrities Who Were Also Illustrators

 Before being the fourth James Bond, Pierce Brosnan was a freelance illustrator.
 He learned to draw at St. Martin’s but eventually dropped out and realized he’s more into performing when he attended a circus workshop.
 He did come back to St. Martin’s as a drama student after three years.

-Now that Daniel Craig took over as the new James Bond, Pierce Brosnan has more time now in his hands to go back to illustrating.
-He has a website were you purchase some of his abstract illustrations and proceeds will go to charities.
+Now that his James Bond stint has come to an end, Pierce Brosnan has more time now in his hands to go back to illustrating.
+He has a website where you purchase some of his abstract illustrations and proceeds will go to charities.

 Film director Terry Gilliam’s unique visual style is evident in Monty Python and the Holy Grail, which he co-directed with Terry Jones.
 Gilliam was also known for directing cult films such as 12 Monkeys and Time Bandits.
 Did you know that he found his path to becoming an iconic film director by producing his own satirical student publication in college?